MattDierick/devsecops-nap/README.md

 **Immutable** : An application or service is effectively redeployed each time any change occurs

-Run the Terraform in order to deploy the NAP in your AKS.
-Modify the plan accordingly so that the image is pulled from your private repository (line 36)
+Run the Terraform in order to deploy the NAP in your AKS. `Modify` the plan accordingly so that the image is pulled from your private repository (line 36), and also point to your `kubeconfig context` (line 3)

 ```
 terraform init